abhiabhi0/obsidan-programmerCave/LLD/06 - SOLID - Liskov Substitution, Interface Segregation, and Dependency Inversion.md

 ---

 ## Dependency Inversion Principle
-- refers to the decoupling of software modules.
+- refers to the <mark class="hltr-g">decoupling of software modules</mark>.
 This way, instead of high-level modules depending on low-level modules, both will depend on abstractions.
-- High-level modules, which provide complex logic, should be easily reusable and unaffected by changes in low-level modules, which provide utility features.
+- <mark class="hltr-o">High-level modules, which provide complex logic, should be easily reusable and unaffected by changes in low-level modules, which provide utility features</mark>.
 - To achieve that, you need to introduce an abstraction that decouples the high-level and low-level modules from each other.
 - Our `Bird` class looks pretty neat now.
 We have separated the behaviour into different lean interfaces which are implemented by the classes that need them.
 When we add new sub-classes we identify an issue.
 For birds that have the same behaviour, we have to implement the same behaviour multiple times.
 ```java